 - the objectives/goals and priorities

-- the operational strategies to achieve these objectives
+- the operational strategies to achieve these objectives.

 The PBC can then develop an action plan for each objective identifying the resources required, who is responsible, and the relevant timeframe for achieving the objective.
 It will also need to monitor, evaluate and reassess the strategic plan periodically.

 Where a PBC has aspirations to develop businesses and commercial operation the strategic plan will provide a foundation for the development of the PBC’s business plan.
+See also further information on commercial development opportunities on the PBC website.